-At Meltwater, we’re privileged enough to work with some passionate marketing, and specifically, social media strategists – who find creative and insightful approaches to each discipline.
-Many of them are looking for insightful ways to face the daily challenge of collating useful data.
+Passionate marketing and social media strategists often find creative ways to approach their particular discipline.
+But many of them are looking for insightful ways to face the daily challenge of collating useful data.

 Most companies still rely on basic demographic data from platforms such as Facebook, which can offer helpful starting points.
-However, these initial data-sets certainly aren’t enough to make a significant impact on the success of strategy and campaign roll-out.
+But these initial data-sets aren’t enough to make a significant impact on the success of strategy and campaign roll-out.

-The blatant challenge here is in overcoming the tendency to rely solely on demographic data, and drawing premature insights from this, versus combining that data with sociographic dimensions.
+The challenge here is overcoming the tendency to rely on just demographic data, and drawing premature insights from this, instead of combining that data with sociographic dimensions.

-The interface above is a familiar sight to every social media strategist by now.
-It’s a quick overview of content performance on Facebook that offers basic insight into community size and growth, content reach and engagement, in comparison to previous time periods.
+The graphs above are a familiar sight to every social media strategist by now.
+It’s a quick overview of content performance on Facebook, offering basic insight into community size and growth, content reach and engagement when compared to previous time periods.

 - At the end of that process, what do you really know about your audience(s)?